jorgerance/sf/README.md

 | S           | Stock (supply)                                     |
 | F     | Flow (subsidy of new coins)  |

-Provided the known supply and increase of Bitcoin, which are exactly predetermined and hard-coded in its source code and vividly described in its whitepaper [[2]](#2-satoshi-nakamoto--bitcoin-a-peer-to-peer-electronic-cash-systemhttpsbitcoinorgbitcoinpdf), it is possible to approximately predict the price using the stock-to-flow model.
+Provided the known supply and increase of Bitcoin, which are exactly predetermined and hard-coded in its source code and vividly described in its whitepaper [[2]](#2-satoshi-nakamoto--bitcoin-a-peer-to-peer-electronic-cash-system), it is possible to approximately predict the price using the stock-to-flow model.
 Moreover, due to Bitcoin halvings, reward for each mined block and, as a consequence, flow of new Bitcoins, are reduced by 50% approximately every 4 years, which begets significant increase in scarcity.

 Initially, the total stock for each halving date is calculated.
-This can be implemented using the following Python code, part of which is [ndsvw's Bitcoin supply calculator](https://github.com/ndsvw/Bitcoin-Supply-Calculator).
+This can be implemented using the following Python code, part of which is ndsvw's Bitcoin supply calculator [[3]](#3-ndsvw--bitcoin-supply-calculator).

 ```python
 from datetime import datetime